Written by The Leap on 18 / 09 / 2022

 Gap Year Advice

-But it’s a huge continent and travelling around as a backpacker can be difficult and daunting at times, hence our useful guide.
-But as an overall mission, for a perfect, all-encompassing gap year in Africa, the ideal itinerary should include a mix of backpacking, volunteering and organised overland tours/safaris.
-Starting in Cape Town - as compared to a lot of African cities it is relatively western, relaxed, friendly, safe (if you stick to the main areas) and there is so much to see and do.
-It will ease you into African life nicely and gently.
+It’s a huge continent and travelling around as a backpacker can be difficult and daunting at times, hence our useful guide.
+The ideal itinerary should include a mix of backpacking, volunteering and organised overland tours/safaris.

-From the hustle and bustle of city life in Cape Town to the glorious beaches perfect for surfing at Camps Bay, South Africa is jam-packed with things to explore.
-You can't come here without venturing on your safari trip - head to Kruger National Park and have your eagle eyes at the ready to spot the infamous big 5 - look out for those cheeky vervet monkeys stealing your snacks.
+You can't come here without venturing on your safari trip - head to Kruger National Park and have your eagle eyes at the ready to spot the infamous big 5 - look out for those cheeky vervet monkeys.

 At the end of a busy day put your feet up and sip a glass of refreshing South African wine from the surrounding local vineyards.
-If you're a culinary connoisseur this is the place for you - there are multiple cuisines to tickle your tastebuds.
+If you're a culinary connoisseur this is the place for you.

 Table Mountain